TomerGeva/CommDspy/README.md

 * coding=CodingEnum.UNCODED - Coding used in the creation of the pattern signal, either GRAY of UNCODED
 * pn_inv=False - Boolean stating if the levels were inverted after coding
 ### slicer
 Function receives data matrix from the slicer input and performs the slicing operation.
+* slicer_in_mat - Inputs to slice
+* levels=None - constellation points.
+The decision thresholds are at the midpoints to the constellations.
 If the user does not insert levels it assumes [-3,-1,1,3]
 ### prbs_ana
 Function receives a slicer out capture matrix (or slicer in matrix after offine slicing) and does the following:
   * builds a reference PRBS sequence